CTS Tours

 Do not stage intrusive portraits of elders without consent; avoid flash on murals.
 Monasteries may prohibit photography in halls — obey instantly.

-A 24–70mm equivalent covers 80% of city needs; add a 70–200mm for mountain compression if weight allows.
+A 24–70mm equivalent covers most city needs; add a 70–200mm for mountain compression if weight allows.
 ND filters help river long exposures; lens cloths fight humidity haze.

-Photographers often combine Guilin + Zhangjiajie with a Yangtze segment — explore China Signature pacing or ask for a Discovery overview loop on China tours hub.
+Photographers often combine Guilin and Zhangjiajie with a Yangtze segment — explore China Signature pacing or ask for a Discovery overview loop on the China tours hub.

-Share your shot list with us — tailor-made planning can allocate golden-hour windows without rushing luggage transfers.
+Send me your shot list — tailor-made planning lets me allocate golden-hour windows without rushing luggage transfers.

 TAGS